NixOS/rfcs/rfcs/0000-plan-dynanism.md

    builtins.assumeDerivation e ⇓ e'
    ```

-- If the underlying expression cannot evaluate (shallowly) without building on or more paths, defer evaluation into a derivation-producing-derivation, and take it's output with `builtins.outputOf`:
+- If the underlying expression cannot evaluate (shallowly) without building one or more paths, defer evaluation into a derivation-producing-derivation, and take it's output with `builtins.outputOf`:
   ```
   e gets stuck on builds
   defer = derivation {